Jenny Cowern

-Jenny Cowern (1943–2005) was a visual, multi-media artist, who took inspiration from the natural surroundings of her adopted county, Cumbria, to produce some of the most dramatic and lasting images of nature.
+Jenny Cowern (1943–2005) was an English visual, multi-media artist, who took inspiration from the natural surroundings of her adopted county, Cumbria, to produce some of the most dramatic and lasting images of nature.
 An acute observer of the continual change in the natural world, she took light and reflection, growth and decay, beaches and tides, pebbles and stones, clouds and shadows and manipulated them to capture a unique view of her surroundings.
 In addition to pen and ink, pencil, oils, watercolours, and pastels, a series of commissions enabled her to employ egg tempera murals, architectural designs, and industrial enamelling techniques.
 Irrespective of the media employed, it was with felt that she produced her most compelling and remarkable work.
 In the words of lifelong friend Duncan Smith: "Cowern took an ancient craft, pushed it in thrilling new directions and gave us contemporary pieces of the highest order."

 Biography

 Early days

 Jenny Cowern was born in Worcester, England, on 20 June 1943, the second daughter of artists Raymond Cowern RA and Margaret (née Trotman).
 In 1959, Cowern enrolled at the Brighton College of Art, where her father was Dean of the Art faculty.
 During her time studying for her National Diploma in Design she produced 'Mother Cutting the Hedge' (1962) and 'East Street, Brighton' (1963).
 In 1963 she began studying at the Royal College of Art, London, where, amongst others, she studied under Peter Blake and Carel Weight, graduating from the Painting School in 1966 with the award of an ARCA (Alumnus of the Royal College of Art).
 At a tube station in London, she met the artist Raymond Higgs, who later became her lifelong partner.